Piano Teacher Christina Lopriore

 My piano studies were always something I took very seriously (as much as you can as a teenager), and loved, but to the dismay of my devoted instructor, I was not the student who stayed inside and practiced for 6 hours a day.
 He had high expectations- he was strict and his training methods were straight out of Leningrad Conservatory.
 His use of incredibly creative metaphors was weaved between lessons on technique and cursing in Russian at me.
 It was an intense time in my musical learning, and I was both thankful for him and fearful of him.

 In addition to studying piano in my late teens, I participated as a violist and violinist in many performance groups.
-I went on to study Music Composition at Chapman University, where I continued my piano and viola studies.
+I went on to study Music Composition at Chapman University, where I continued to hone my musical skills, studying piano and composition under the late Dr. Michael Martin, and viola under the highly respected Julliard Graduate, Mr. Robert Becker.
+I have always had a knack for multiple instruments, so I added cello, voice, and classical guitar to my list of instruments I am capable of!

 The idea of being a piano teacher had never crossed my mind until well into college.
 From the moment I taught my first lesson in 2003 at Olympia Russian Conservatory in Fountain Valley, I realized I had found my true calling.
 I was appointed as piano, music theory, and strings teacher at the small Orange County music studio and my roster of students grew exponentially.